Samtfm/in-other-words/README.md

 [Live Site](https://samtfm.github.io/in-other-words/)

 In Other Words is a fun tool for brainstorming.
-Double click on words to generate synonyms.
-Use a single click to highlight your favorites.
+Double-click on words to generate synonyms.
+Use a single-click to highlight your favorites.

 # Tools/Technologies
   - [Big Huge Thesaurus API](https://words.bighugelabs.com/api.php)